btcopenstamp/src-721/README.md

     "op": "mint",
     "symbol": "SYM",      // symbol [optional]
-    "c":"A123456789",     // a pointer to the deploy collection json cp asset "num": "0"            // The ordinal number of stamps with the same traits,  [optional, default=0] "amt": "1",           // amount to mint, value range is 1 to NUM [optional, default=1] "sig": "1234...abcd", // used for a permissioned mint signed(sha256(num+JSON.stingify(ts)+userAddress)) [optional]
+    "c":"A123456789",     // a pointer to the deploy collection json cp asset "sig": "1234...abcd", // used for a permissioned mint signed(sha256(num+JSON.stingify(ts)+userAddress)) [optional]

     "ts":[0,1,...,y]    // an array with x length wherein each item